ekzntsv/iOS-Developer-Roadmap/HowTo/HOWTOCHECKBOX.md

 Markdown checkboxes are readonly, this meas if you want to tick a checkbox you have to make own copy of the repository (fork it) and then edit a particular checkbox.

 # Prerequisites
-You must undesrstand basics of Git to be able to follow the instruction below.
+You must understand basics of Git to be able to follow the instruction below.

 # Instruction